aprilde/aprilde/README.md

 ## What I'm exploring

 I'm building prototypes and tools to pressure-test where AI is genuinely useful in a product workflow, not where it's hype.
-Two pieces are live:
+Here is what's live:

 **[Daily Lift](https://github.com/aprilde/daily-lift)**: a learning project documenting an AI-assisted product lifecycle from idea to interactive prototype to a multi-role review, where AI agents act as cross-functional teammates pressure-testing the plan, through to a scoped build.
 The product is a beginner home-workout widget, but the repo's real subject is the process.